NicKarlovich/dnd/data/herald.md

 * **Extra Attack:** You can attack twice, instead of once, whenever you take the attack action on your turn.
 * **Clarity of Intent:** As a skybreaker you cannot allow yourself to be easily swayed by those who wish to decieve you.
 You are immune to the charmed condition.
 * **Gravitational Law:** Your laws are inescapable, and as such you gain the ability to use the surge of gravitation to pull creatures into your grasp.
-Before you take the attack action on your turn, you can expend stormlight to force a creature of your size or smaller that you can see within 30 feet of you, not behind any physical cover, to make a Strength saving throw.
+Before you take the attack action on your turn, you can expend stormlight to force a creature of your size or smaller that you can see within 30 feet of you who is also not behind any physical cover, to make a Strength saving throw.
 On failure, they are pulled 10 feet for every stormlight charge you expend towareds you stopping within 5 feet of you.
 On success there is no effect.
+When you reach the 4th ideal at level 13, the range you can pull creatures from increses to 60 feet.

 <!-- ### Combat Prowess
 At 6th level, the bond with your spren and your dedication to the Order of Windrunners grows, and the second ideal's words come to you